Naipei-Lantei7/Assignment/v/code/README.md

 This is a photography website built as part of my independent project.
 The site showcases the legacy of Lewis Hamilton through photos, captions, and a short biography.
 It demonstrates my skills in HTML, CSS, and GitHub.
-### Objective
+### Setup instructions
-well the website is a documentary of lewis hamilton,making sure everything is done as per the instructions of the assignment,I should be able to achieve the following from the site:
+well the website should be well documented on a readme file. here are some of the instructions given
 1. Submit the work before Monday 22/09/2025
 2. Check out everything in the assignment list eg:
     * Make the page attractive and authentic